 You CDL will be disqualified for at least 180 days for the following convictions:

-- Violating a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 or more passengers
+- Violating a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 passenger or more.

-For more on CDL penalties, consult the website of the Federal Motor Carrier Safety Administration.Other Topics in This Section
+For more on CDL penalties, consult the Federal Motor Carrier Safety Administration website.Other Topics in This Section